How to measure your heart rate using Google Fit on iPhone

 Measure Heart Rate using Google Fit app on iPhone

-What to do before measuring heart rate using the Google Fit app?
+What to do before measuring heart rate using the Google Fit app

-Here are some things Google recommends you do before taking a heart rate measurement with Google Fit:
+Before proceeding, here are some things Google recommends you do before taking a heart rate measurement with Google Fit:

-• Blood flow in fingers decreases when your hands are cold.
+• Blood flow in your fingers decreases when your hands are cold.
 This can give improper readings.
 Therefore, make sure your hands are warm.

 • Be comfortable, relaxed, and still.